threema-ch/threema-android/domain/protocol/src/mdm-parameters.md

 9. For each `parameter` of `merged-parameters`, run the associated steps defined for the parameter.

-¹: When running these steps as part of a Threema Work sync, the precedence is defined by the most recently received `override` parameter with `true` mapping to _threema_ and `false` mapping to _external_.
+¹: When running these steps as part of a Work Sync, the precedence is defined by the most recently received `override` parameter with `true` mapping to _threema_ and `false` mapping to _external_.
 For reflected `md-d2d-sync.MdmParameters`, the precedence is defined as part of the message.

 ## Parameters

 [//]: # TODO(SE-307): Document steps for all parameters.

+### th_enable_remote_secret (boolean)

+When this parameter is set:

+1. If `true` and storage is currently not protected by the Remote Secret feature and no task is scheduled to run the _Remote Secret Activate Steps_, schedule a persistent task bound to the application to run the _Remote Secret Activate Steps_.
+2. If `false` and storage is currently protected by the Remote Secret feature and no task is scheduled to run the _Remote Secret Deactivate Steps_, schedule a persistent task bound to the application to run the _Remote Secret Deactivate Steps_.

+When this parameter is unset:

+1. If storage is currently protected by the Remote Secret feature and no task is scheduled to run the _Remote Secret Deactivate Steps_, schedule a persistent task bound to the application to run the _Remote Secret Deactivate Steps_.

 ### th_disable_add_contact (boolean)